 You will now be presented with an empty Pivot Table, and the 'Pivot Table Field List' task pane, which contains several data fields.
-Note that these are the headers from your initial data spreadsheet.
+Note that these are the column headers from your data spreadsheet.

 Within the 'Pivot Table Field List' task pane: